THINK LIKE A MONK

 If you’ve lost yourself in the relationship, find yourself in the heartbreak.

 Service is the direct path to a meaningful life.

-THERE ARE THREE MAGIC BOOKS THAT WILL DRASTICALLY CHANGE YOUR LIFE
+THERE ARE TEN MAGIC BOOKS THAT WILL DRASTICALLY CHANGE YOUR LIFE

 Why should we think like monks?
 If you wanted to know how to dominate the basketball court, you might turn to Michael Jordan; if you wanted to innovate, you might investigate Elon Musk; you might study Beyoncé to learn how to perform.
 If you want to train your mind to find peace, calm, and purpose?
 Monks are the experts.